hixme/form-utils/README.md

 ## Sanitizers
 Sanitizers are functions to clean data, either while getting from database to use in a form, or to ready data for posting to a database.

+## Sorters
+Sorters are functions to sort list arrays.

 ## Validations
 Validations will return a boolean if data is valid.
 Used mostly to validate field data, but might be used across form data.